2020PB/police-brutality/reports/New York.md

 Additional clips show scuffles between police and protestors where police use their batons to repeatedly shove protestors.

-tags: pepper-spray, spray, shove, protestor
+tags: pepper-spray, spray, shove, protester

 id: ny-newyorkcity-88